ageron/handson-ml3/README.md

 **Which Python version should I use?**

-I recommend Python 3.8.
+I recommend Python 3.10.
 If you follow the installation instructions above, that's the version you will get.
-Most code will work with other versions of Python 3, but some libraries do not support Python 3.9 or 3.10 yet, which is why I recommend Python 3.8.
+Any version ≥3.7 should work as well.

 **I'm getting an error when I call `load_housing_data()`**

-Make sure you call `fetch_housing_data()` *before* you call `load_housing_data()`.
 If you're getting an HTTP error, make sure you're running the exact same code as in the notebook (copy/paste it if needed).
 If the problem persists, please check your network configuration.
+If it's an SSL error, see the next question.

 **I'm getting an SSL error on MacOSX**

 You probably need to install the SSL certificates (see this [StackOverflow question](https://stackoverflow.com/questions/27835619/urllib-and-ssl-certificate-verify-failed-error)).
-If you downloaded Python from the official website, then run `/Applications/Python\ 3.8/Install\ Certificates.command` in a terminal (change `3.8` to whatever version you installed).
+If you downloaded Python from the official website, then run `/Applications/Python\ 3.10/Install\ Certificates.command` in a terminal (change `3.10` to whatever version you installed).
 If you installed Python using MacPorts, run `sudo port install curl-ca-bundle` in a terminal.

 **I've installed this project locally.
 How do I update it to the latest version?**